esa/nanosat-mo-framework/docs/source/simulator/configure.rst

 .. contents:: Table of contents
     :local:

 Configuring the simulator is pretty easy and can greatly improve your experience.
-The simulator is already built into the Supervisor Sim, so the first time you start the NMF Supervisor Sim, the simulator will generate a set of configuration files with their default values in your User's home directory.
+The simulator is already built into the Supervisor Sim, so the first time you start the NMF Supervisor Sim, the simulator will generate a set of configuration files with their default values in its working directory.

 General configuration options
 -----------------------------